mattrglobal/oidc-portable-identities/spec.md

 did\_methods\_supported
 : OPTIONAL.
 A JSON array of strings used in conjunction with the identifier type `did`.
 This metadata element describes whether the client supports the resolution of [@!decentralized_identifiers] and further more which decentralized identifier methods.
 A full enumeration of DID methods can be found in the "decentralized identifier method registry" (see [@!did_specs_registry]).

+[TBD] is this element required if the did subject identifier type is supported?

 A non-normative extract from the OP Metadata depicting these elements

 ```json